eric-song1773/eric-song1773.github.io/essays/e37-essay.md

 ---
 layout: essay
 type: essay
-title: Universal Standards Are Essential, And Programming Is No Exception
+title: UI Framework: A Handy-Dandy Tool, But Should Everyone Use It?
-date: 2021-09-23
+date: 2021-10-07
 labels:
   - Software Engineering
   - Web Development